 Since it is an acoustic guitar, the strings are steel, as opposed to the nylon strings that you find on classical guitars.
 Some guitar teachers prefer to start kids on classical guitars as they are a little easier on the fingers than steel.

 You may not want to get this guitar for kids older than about 11 (depending on the child’s size) since it will probably be too small and there are better options.
-The JR2 is very easy for a child in the 7-11 age range to play because they don’t have to struggle with holding the instrument in the right position and they are able to get their hands around the slightly smaller neck.
+The JR2 is very easy for a child in the 7-11 age range to play because they don’t have to struggle with holding the instrument in the right position and they can get their hands around the slightly smaller neck.

-Having said that, once your kid is accustomed to the guitar, it should last them longer than that – having a guitar that’s a bit too small is not really a big problem.
+Having said that, once your kid is accustomed to the guitar, it should last them longer than that – having a guitar that’s a bit too small is not a big problem.
 Having a guitar that’s too big – now THAT’s a problem, it makes it harder to play.

-The guitar chimes nicely from the very lowest notes to the very highest, and the sound is very versatile, and will suit any style of playing.
+The guitar chimes nicely from the very lowest notes to the very highest, and the sound is very versatile and will suit any style of playing.
 To me, the sound of this guitar is really the prototypical acoustic guitar sound – not too jangly, not too bassy.

 The guitar stays in tune very nicely.
 The tuners are clearly good quality – you can feel when you turn them that they aren’t loose, and the gears move smoothly.
 This guitar requires a minimum of tuning (especially if you keep it in the gig bag when you’re not playing it).